thomss23/obsidianNotes/Replication.md

 ![[Pasted image 20250622233016.png]]

-Preventing this kind of anomaly requires another type of guarantee: [[Consistent prefix reads]] reads .
+Preventing this kind of anomaly requires another type of guarantee: [[Consistent prefix reads]] .
 This guarantee says that if a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.****

+Another strategy worth discussing is the [[Multi-Leader Replication]].